 Map of the Blue Trail & Cinque Terre towns

-Each of the 5 towns and hiking distances between them are displayed on the map to the left:
+Each of the 5 towns and hiking distances between them are displayed on the map below:

 - Monterosso